WHAT IS FAMILY CONSTELLATIONS?

 To create a community of like-minded people who are dedicated to their own healing and to supporting the healing journeys of others.

 To give back to the community some of my experience of this a special modality - which really changed my life beyond measure.

 The contribution is R 100 per person - cash on the day - to cover venue hire and refreshments.
 You bring your own lunch.
 Attendance will be limited to 40 participants on a first-come-first-booked basis.

 Please email me directly, rather than booking through a friend.

-I decide on the day who will constellate and about 7 or 8 attendees will be given the opportunity to do an individual constellation on the workshop.
+I decide on the day who will constellate and about 7 attendees will be given the opportunity to do an individual constellation on the workshop.
 Those who book and simply don’t show up will not be allowed to book again.